Stay Hydrated. Wear Sunscreen. Get Consent.

 Riot Fest believes everyone should feel safe during the music festival.
 We will help maintain this by not tolerating harmful behaviors, which may include non-consensual touching or verbal harassment.
 If a participant chooses to break these policies they may be removed from the fest.
 If someone or something makes you feel uncomfortable or unsafe, no matter how minor it may seem, please do not stay silent.
 You can report it to any Riot Fest staff member and they will follow your lead and work with you to try to make sure it does not happen again and that you continue to feel safe at our festival.

 Riot Fest has a ZERO TOLERANCE POLICY for harassment of any kind, including but not limited to: race, color, national origin, gender, gender identity, gender presentation, sexual orientation, age, body size, disability, appearance, religion, citizenship, pregnancy.

 Harassment includes but is not limited to: stalking, verbal or physical intimidation, offensive verbal comments, physical assault and/or battery, harassing or non-consensual photography or recording, bathroom policing, inappropriate physical contact, unwelcome physical attention.

-DO – Respect peoples’ space around you and dance in your own personal bubble and with your friends.
-If you happen to be part of a ‘mosh pit’ (or as parents call it a Mash Pot), just mosh with other people involved.
+DO: Respect peoples’ space around you and dance in your own personal bubble and with your friends.
+If you happen to be part of a “mosh pit” (or what parents call a Mash Pot), just mosh with other people involved.

 A special thanks to Between Friends and Resilience whose campaign #OurMusicMyBody helped inform this anti-harassment statement.
 This campaign works to engage festivals, venues, and the broader music community to prevent sexual harassment and violence at shows, and to promote fun and consensual music experiences for all.